 The term "labour supply" refers to the total quantity of labour offered by employed persons and ILO unemployed.
-Also refer red to as "economically active persons".
+Also referred to as "economically active persons".

-economically active persons = employed persons based on the domestic concept + ILO unemployed in the permanent resident population + registered unemployed with a non-permanent residence permit
+Economically active persons = employed persons based on the domestic concept + ILO unemployed in the permanent resident population + registered unemployed with a non-permanent residence permit

-Swiss Labour Force Survey (SLFS), structural survey conducted within the framework of the population consensus: economically active persons in the permanent resident population
+Swiss Labour Force Survey, structural survey conducted within the framework of the population census: Economically active persons in the permanent resident population